AlibabaCloudDocs/sls/intl.en-US/Log consumption and shipping/Data shipping/Send logs to an SIEM system/Ship data to Splunk by using the Splunk add-on for Log Service.md

             -   The indexer acknowledgment feature is disabled.
 -   What do I do if a consumption delay occurs?

-    -   Check whether the [service log](/intl.en-US/Developer Guide/Monitor Log Servic/Service log/Overview.md) feature is enabled.
-If the feature is enabled, perform the following operations:
-        -   Open the consumer group monitoring dashboard and view the status of consumer groups.
-For more information, see [Service log dashboards](/intl.en-US/Developer Guide/Monitor Log Servic/Service log/Service log dashboards.md).
-        -   Create alerts for the charts on the consumer group monitoring dashboard.
-For more information, see [Create an alert rule](/intl.en-US/Query and visualization/Alarm/Create an alert rule.md).
-    -   If the service log feature is disabled, view the status of consumer groups in the Log Service console.
+    You can view the status of consumer groups in the Log Service console.
 For more information, see [View consumer group status](/intl.en-US/Log consumption and shipping/Real-time subscription and consumption/Consumption by consumer groups/Use consumer groups to consume log data.md).

     Increase the number of shards in the Logstore or create more data inputs in the same consumer group.
 For more information, see [Performance and security](#section_0p1_mj7_a9l).

 -   What do I do if network jitters occur?